Map-N-Merge/XueEr/CONTRIBUTION.md

 For all the messages, you should write down the categories in front of the actual message.
 Categories include:
-  Frontend, Backend, Issue, Deploy, Bug, Doc
+  Frontend, Backend, Issue, Deploy, Bug, Doc, General(Impacting the whole project)

 For example:
 [Frontend] feat: login page implementation